ZaidGitX/Stock-Bots/README.md

 ### StockBots Overview

-This project focusing on developing iterative models is a comprehensive analysis and toolset focused on the stock market, specifically the S&P 500.
+This project focuses on developing iterative models by conducting a comprehensive analysis of stock market data to enable the production of toolsets that concentrate on assisting investors in facilitating strategic investment decisions, specifically on stocks within the S&P 500 index.
 It includes three main components: Classification, Time Series Forecasting, and a Recommender System.
 Each component serves a distinct purpose, from analyzing and categorizing stocks to forecasting future prices and recommending investment opportunities.
 The main components of this project fall into three distinct iterative versions: Version 1.0 (Classification), Version 2.0 (Time Series), and Version 3.0 (Recommender System).

 ### 1. Classification